 Erecting the metal frame is just one of the steps involved in building a barndominium.
-If you are building the structure from scratch, you also need to finish out the interior.
+If you are building the structure from scratch, you also need to finish out the interior of your barndominium.
 Finishing a barndominium involves many of the same steps required for finishing a room in a standard home.
 However, some of the steps require a few additional considerations.
 Overlooking a step could result in delays or increased construction costs.

 The following guide covers the main areas of how to finish out a barndominium, from installing insulation to mounting drywall and painting the walls.